davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 #.
 Setup the Software cross-compiler

    #.
-For this step, section :ref:`dev-Install-and-Deploy-with-CP-enabled-label` performed all that was
+For this step, section :ref:`dev-Install-and-Deploy-with-CP-enabled` performed all that was
       necessary.

       .. note::